-So let’s take a look at some of the best baits for different situations and figure out how they can help you spring your traps.
-Here are some common baits to experiment with on your rat traps.
+So let’s take a look at some of the best rat trap baits for different situations and figure out how they can help you spring your traps.
+Here are some common baits to experiment with on your rat trap or rat zapper.

 Place your trap around the source of the original pet food and use morsels as your lure.
 With the removed competition, the bait is familiar to the rodent and it should spring the trap.

 Chocolate rat bait is certainly becoming more popular.
 Its availability, as well as its toxin-free and safe status, have certainly been some of the reasons for its rise in popularity.

 Another is its ability to stay consistent through various weather conditions.
 This makes chocolate lure a popular option for outdoor rat bait box.
 This is especially true because of its strong aroma and ability to attract rats to investigate the smell.